braden-w/quartz/content/obsidian/Cards/Fleeting Notes/BRST 214 - Writing About Music in the UK.md

 		- If you can confess a weakness to the reader, you gain a kind of authority that you are telling it straight
 		- The lack of virtue signalying seems like honesty
 	- Dont' just say "you're interested "

+### Trip to Liverpool
+- The origins for Strawberry Hill and Penny Lane
+	- Everyone on the Beatles wrote a song about home

 ## Week 4